-PAA Series B Preferred Unit Distributions.
-Distributions on PAA's Series B preferred units are payable semi-annually in arrears on the 15th day of May and November.
-The following table details distributions to be paid to PAA's Series B preferred unitholders (in millions, except per unit data):
+Series B Preferred Unit Distributions.
+Distributions on our Series B preferred units are payable semi-annually in arrears on the 15th day of May and November.
+The following table details distributions to be paid to our Series B preferred unitholders (in millions, except per unit data):